newrelic/newrelic-ruby-agent/README.md

 and run `bundle install` to activate the new gem.

+#### Without Bundler

-With Bundler, install the gem with:
+If you are not using Bundler, install the gem with:

 ```bash
 gem install newrelic_rpm
 ```

-and then require the New Relic Ruby agent in your Ruby start-up chain:
+and then require the New Relic Ruby agent in your Ruby start-up sequence:

 ```ruby
 require 'newrelic_rpm'
 ```

-Some frameworks and non-framework environments may require you to also add the following line after the above require:
+#### Oher Environments

+Assuming you have installed the agent per above, you may also need to tell the Ruby agent to start for some frameworks and non-framework environments.
+To do so, add the following to your Ruby start-up sequence start the agent:

 ```ruby
 NewRelic::Agent.manual_start